 So, how common were easily-captured binaries early in Solar System history?
 This question is difficult to assess.
-Observational surveys of the current population of the cold, classical Kuiper belt (i.e. objects with modest inclinations and eccentricities) find a 30% binary fraction among bodies larger than 100 km (Noll et al., 2008), many with nearly equal mass components.
+Observational surveys of the current population of the cold, classical Kuiper belt (i.e. objects with modest inclinations and eccentricities) find a 30% binary fraction among bodies larger than 100 km (Noll et al., 2008), many with nearly equal-mass components.
 Also, recent studies of planetesimal formation have suggested that large, \geq 100-km bodies may form quickly in the gaseous proto-planetary disk, providing the building blocks of subsequent planet formation (Johansen et al., 2007; Cuzzi et al., 2008).
-Binary formation is likely to be contemporaneous with the formation of these bodies

-(Nesvorný, 2008).
-Further, Morbidelli et al. (2009) have shown that the size-frequency distribution of asteroids in the main belt is consistent with large initial planetesimals, at least \sim 100-km in size.
+Binary formation is likely to be contemporaneous with the formation of these bodies (Nesvorný, 2008).
+Further, Morbidelli et al. (2009) have shown that the sizefrequency distribution of asteroids in the main belt is consistent with large initial planetesimals, at least ~100-km in size.
 Together these results indicate that the \sim 100-km binary objects considered here may have been quite common as the very last portions of the Solar System's gas disk were being depleted.
+In addition, perhaps the biggest boost to our model's production of viable satellites would come from considering 50- to 100-km satellites of 200- to 500-km primaries.
+Such objects, while rarer, would capture far more frequently than those considered here.

-Finally, the known irregular satellite population numbers < 100, and many of these are probably members of families - thus, we need only produce at most a few dozen captures.
+Finally, the known irregular satellite population numbers <100, and many of these are probably members of families - thus, we need only produce at most a few dozen captures.
 While accounting for the origin of such a small population is difficult, our simulations show that it is likely binaries played a role.
-We conclude by offering our model as a new idea that alleviates many but not all of the problems faced by previous models, but acknowledge that the without a detailed understanding of the initial population including binary statistics, a firm conclusion is not possible.
+We conclude by offering our model as a new idea that alleviates many but not all of the problems faced by previous models, but acknowledge that without a detailed understanding of the initial planetesimal population, including binary statistics, a firm conclusion is not possible.